 - Add A Video

-- Add an embed for e.g embedding a tweet in your article using its URL
+- Embed icon for e.g embedding a tweet in your article using its URL

-- Add a separator – To Add divider after sections
+- Add a separator – To Add a divider after sections

 After completing your article click on the Publish button at the top right side of the editor.
 Now you can do the following additional selections:

 - Modify the story preview.
 This modification will affect only the preview or snippet of your story and not the original article content.

 - Add up to 5 tags that are related to the topic of your article.
 These tags are just like hashtags on Twitter.
 They help the reader find your content.

 - Tick the checkbox that allows curators to recommend the story to interested readers.